gwynethpatrick985/rock_paper_scissors/README.md

 <h3>Wins+Challenges</h3>

-- I feel very proud of the visual design of the website, not only just the original sprite-work but also the fact that it looks looks very clean even with the limited CSS knowledge I had at the point of writing this, I feel like the brevity with which this was achieved and how easy it is to change key features with variables are things I can take pride in.
+- I feel very proud of the visual design of the website, not only just the original sprite-work but also the fact that it looks looks very clean even with the limited CSS knowledge I had at the point of writing this.
+I feel like the brevity with which this was achieved and how easy it is to change key features with variables are things I can take pride in.
 - One challenge I faced was initially having some disorganization in my function calls that I let get a bit out of hand before fixing.
 But I later solved this by reorganizing certain lines that reoccured into more convenient locations, and implementing a game board array